-Back in February, in what seems like a different universe, I decided to embark on an experiment.
+Back in February of 2020, in what seems like a different universe, I decided to embark on an experiment.
 After years of running dinners, salons, and a few Slack groups, I wanted to develop an intentional community.
-A place where people don’t brush off each other, but engage.
+A place where people don’t brush off each other but engage.
 A metaspace where people can show up with a seed of an idea and know that it will be respected and given a space, not put on a shipping line.
 A place where value is generated, and not only passed around, where members can show up as a process and not a product.

 Out of all these formats, the smaller dinners were the most semantic.
 People showed up open and vulnerable, with an idea of how they thought, able to navigate different backgrounds and opinions around the table in a way that resulted in value, new thinking, new tools, and new concepts.
 Those took place for a year, but I realized they didn’t have accumulative value, and that there was onboarding that needed to happen every time.
 There was little overlap in guests, but by large people were new to each dinner.
 It made me think about starting a closer-knit circle, a group that commits to creating a space to act on their creative surplus, and looking for people who do the same.
 By design, I came up with the idea of setting a core principle.
 Members pay $50 a month, and need to do 10 hours of work.
 That work is either on themselves or someone else.
 The logic was more than creating accountability, as is the case in writing groups.
 It was to create what Shafir and Mullainathan (Scarcity, The New Science of Having Less and How It Defines Our Lives) call slack in a system.